 Alias: Young Joe Louis

 Died: 1972-03-23 (Age:58)

 Managers: Bill Mathews and Babe Shosky (Colorado) and Johnny Kelloff (California).

 - Chase was inactive in 1938-1940 while serving prison time at Canon City Prison, Colorado.

 - He fought as "Young Joe Louis" until 1942, when he began using "Jack Chase."

-- Jack Chase's birth date is commonly and erroneously listed as 1/27/1915.
+- His birth date is commonly and erroneously listed as 1/27/1915.
 He was actually born a year earlier.
 There is no birth certificate available but the earliest records U.S. Census reports from 1920 and 1930 and his reformatory/penitentiary records before his professional career began indicate that he was older than he later claimed and that his birthday was 1/27/1914.

 - Although he was touted as having been unbeaten in 48 bouts by 1936, it is highly unlikely that he had any professional bouts before January 30, 1936.
 He had an extensive juvenile record reaching back to the age of 12 and he was in prison from Sept.
 1933 until December 1935.

 - As per his name: He fought, consistently it seems, as Young Joe Louis from January 1936 until he went to prison for the second time in early 1938.
 The papers publicized his birth name.
 Soon after his release (and after the Gillespie tragedy when the papers again used his birth name) he seems to have waffled about what name he fought under.
 By 1942, he had settled on "Jack Chase."